 The BJP connection to Mumbai’s Renaissance hotel where Karnataka rebellion is playing out

 Mumbai, July 10: The main action of Karnataka political turmoil has shifted to Mumbai's Renaissance Hotel where the rebel MLAs are staying.
-Congress strongman DK Shivakumar has also reached Mumbai and now wants to enter the hotel to meet the 'rebels', but these MLAs do not want to meet him.
+Congress strongman D K Shivakumar has also reached Mumbai and now wants to enter the hotel to meet the 'rebels', but these MLAs do not want to meet him.

 The rebel MLAs have in fact written to Mumbai police stating they felt 'threatened' as Kumaraswamy and Shivakumar may storm the hotel.
 This is the situation as it stands right now.